Tag: soil

 By Stefan Marks, Farm Carbon and Soil Advisor

-One gram of soil can contain one billion bacteria and up to 10,000 different species of bacteria with only 1% of organisms estimated to have been identified
+One gram of soil can contain one billion bacteria and up to 10,000 different species of bacteria with only 1% of organisms estimated to have been identified.

-The soil functions as part of a vital living system which supports crop and animal health underpinned by massively complex interactions between the biological, chemical, and physical properties of the soil.
+The soil functions as part of a vital living system which supports crop and animal health, underpinned by massively complex interactions between the biological, chemical, and physical properties of the soil.
 Life in the soil is often underestimated, spanning millions of species and billions of organisms which account for the highest concentration of biomass from anywhere on the planet.
 Fertility and crop performance are at risk of being distilled down to the chemical or physical constraints of the soil in isolation.
 This encourages an oversimplified approach to soil management.
-Sustainable Land Management, and the move towards regenerative agriculture encourages a more holistic management of the soil, resulting in an enhanced biological diversity and so delivering the key benefits.
-It is important to recognize the importance of soil biology without overthinking its complexity, after all we cannot manage for individual microbial species.
+Sustainable Land Management, and the move towards regenerative agriculture encourages a more holistic management of the soil, resulting in enhanced biological diversity and so delivering the key benefits.
+It is important to recognize the importance of soil biology without overthinking its complexity, after all, we cannot manage for individual microbial species.

-Soil microorganisms
+Soil Microorganisms

-Soil microorganisms describes both bacteria and fungi, whose abundance make up much of the biological biomass in the soil.
+Soil microorganisms describe both bacteria and fungi, whose abundance makes up much of the biological biomass in the soil.
 Bacteria and fungi produce a range of enzymes which can break down and absorb inorganic and organic matter which is later made readily available as nutrients to plant roots.
 Fungal communities form larger hyphae ‘networks’ which are beneficial in mobilising nutrients in mutualistic exchanges with rooting structures.
-These fungal hyphae can extend over great distances and further help with the aggregation if the soil, improving soil stability, water holding capacity and therefore a greater resilience to droughts and waterlogging.
+These fungal hyphae can extend over great distances and further help with the aggregation of the soil, improving soil stability, water holding capacity and therefore a greater resilience to droughts and waterlogging.

-Bacteria exudates form the ‘glues’ which facilitate the formation of microaggregates from soil particles and as well as increasing the cycling of nutrients with particular focus on the nitrogen cycle.
+Bacteria exudates form the ‘glues’ which facilitate the formation of microaggregates from soil particles and as well as increasing the cycling of nutrients with a particular focus on the nitrogen cycle.
 Both fungi and bacteria are responsible for the breakdown of organic matters within the soil profile and so populations benefit greatly from manure applications.

 Due to their short life cycles, the population of these organisms may shift rapidly as a result of changes to their environment including the soil temperature, moisture and chemical composition.
-A healthier soil will generally have higher microbial biomass and will benefit from a larger fungal to bacterial ratio.
+A healthier soil will generally have higher microbial biomass and will benefit from a larger fungal-to-bacterial ratio.
 Applications of agrochemicals and fertilisers can impact populations with overapplications of nitrogen promoting a more bacterially dominated soil.
 Likewise, tillage can break up the fungal hyphae which are more sensitive to physical disturbance.

-Soil macrofauna
+Soil Macrofauna

 The macrofauna are larger organisms which inhabit the soil with perhaps the most notable being the earthworm.
 Not only do earthworms operate as ecosystem engineers to enhance the soil and provide a better environment for other plants and animals to reside but they are an excellent indicator of soil health.
 Whilst it can be difficult to measure soil biodiversity the presence of earthworms indicate, on a larger scale, a healthy operating food web with a distribution of organisms across all trophic levels.
 As such earthworm numbers have become a good metric for biological soil health which are a result of and have an impact upon the chemical and physical properties of the soil.
 Earthworms fulfill different functions based on their niche, with the three main groups being: